lmapii/practical-zephyr/02_devicetree/readme.md

 This type of include graph is very common for devicetrees in Zephyr: You start with your _board_, which uses a specific _MCU_, which has a certan _architecture_ and vendor specific peripherals.

-For each included file, each device tree source file can reference or overwrite properties and nodes.
-E.g., for our console output we can find the following parts (the below snippets are incomplete!) in the device tree source file of the development kit:
+For each included file, each devicetree source file can reference or overwrite properties and nodes.
+E.g., for our console output we can find the following parts (the below snippets are incomplete!) in the devicetree source file of the development kit:

-`nrf52840dk_nrf52840.dts`
+`zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts
 / {
   chosen {